The Elder Scrolls IV: Oblivion

 Too much to list them on the main page.

 | Unused NPCs|

-Unused and test NPCs that do not appear anywhere in-game.
+Unused or completely removed NPCs that do not appear anywhere in-game.

 | Unused, Changed & Altered Quests|